Finite-Part Integration of the Hilbert Transform: Introduction

+for any real $|\omega|<a\leq\infty$.
+These Hilbert transforms can serve as starting points in evaluating more Hilbert transforms.
+Using the results in \cite{FPIRegularized}, the results here can be extended to cover cases in the presence of logarithmic singularities at the origin.
+The tabulation of Hilbert transforms in terms of finite-part integrals is important as they may provide guidance in choosing the appropriate resummation scheme for non-alternating divergent series.

 The rest of the paper is organized as follows.
-In Section-\ref{introtofinitepartintegrationsection}, we define the finite-part integral relevant to the paper.
-In Sections-\ref{onesidedhilbert}, \ref{fullhilbert}, and \ref{otherformhilbert}, we present various theorems involving Hilbert transform integrals.
-In Section-\ref{examplesection}, we demonstrate some examples of using finite-part integration in evaluating Hilbert transform integrals, and in Section-\ref{conclusionsection} we give our concluding statement.
-This paper also includes Appendix sections.
-In Appendices-\ref{appendix2} and \ref{appendix1}, we show two different methods in determining the finite-part for the divergent integral needed for Example-\ref{example2}.
+In Section-\ref{introtofinitepartintegrationsection}, we outline the method of finite-part integration.
+In Sections-\ref{onesidedhilbert}, \ref{fullhilbert}, and \ref{otherformhilbert}, we present various theorems involving the one-sided Hilbert transform, full Hilbert transforms, and their special reductions, respectively.
+In Section-\ref{examplesection}, we demonstrate some examples of using finite-part integration in evaluating Hilbert transform integrals.
+Finally, in Section-\ref{mellintransformmethod}, we show the various methods for evaluating finite-part integrals.
 In Appendix-\ref{appendix3}, we tabulate a new set of Hilbert transform integrals.
 And in Appendix-\ref{appendix4}, we list down the finite-part integrals used to derive the Hilbert transform integrals in Appendix-\ref{appendix3}.